 The report by Hootsuite shows that WhatsApp outranks Facebook and Facebook Messenger apps when it comes to monthly active users in Indonesia.

 Since the release of the instant messaging service’s official WhatsApp Business app in January 2017, local businesses have been expected to use the platform in communicating with their customers.
 Moreover, due to its integration into Facebook and Instagram, social media users can easily make inquiries to businesses through WhatsApp, enabling marketers to build a list of high-potential leads.

 Instagram is massively popular in Indonesia.
-As a matter of fact, the country ranks fourth in the world in terms of monthly active users.
+As a matter of fact, the country ranks sixth in the world in terms of monthly active users.

-Facebook, which is the platform’s parent company, also offers insights that could prove Instagram’s influence on shopping behavior, especially during the holiday seasons during which 86 percent of holiday consumers in Indonesia use the platform to follow magazines and newspapers to get shopping inspiration.
+Facebook, which is the platform’s parent company, also offers insights that could prove Instagram’s influence on shopping behavior.
+In fact, 68 percent of Instagram users in Jakarta, Indonesia use the platform to follow magazines and newspapers to get shopping inspiration.

 In addition, Instagram Stories has also established itself in the Indonesian market.
 Survey results show that 65 percent of Indonesia’s business owners think Instagram stories allowed them to showcase their products and services in a new perspective..
 This is due to Indonesians’ preference for Instagram Stories’ authentic and ephemeral nature, which lets them be “real” in their communications with friends and family.